run2bizdocs/docs/en-us/docs/4biz-helium/initial-settings/access-settings/user/users.md

 Description: This feature provides a variety of actions, such as including, changing, and deleting an user.
 # Registering user

+Some employees may need to access the system, in which case it is necessary to create a user account.
+This account will allow the employee access through a login, a password and an access profile that consolidates their rights and permissions in the system.

+Note that the employee needs to be registered previously, which makes this procedure simplified.

+The maintenance of the user's account involves the inclusion, alteration and exclusion.
+In particular, the system administrator can change an employee's login and password.

+## Before you start

+To register an user, it is necessary to:

+- [X] Register the employee in advance;

+- [X] Have at least one Access Profile registered in the system.

+When creating or changing a user's data, the system checks whether sending an email with access data is set.
+The following parameters must be configured to activate this functionality:

+- [X] Configure the parameter 33 and correctly indicating the URL to access the 4biz platform;

-In order for the employee to access the system, it's necessary to create a user.
-By registering it, it's possible that user's data (login and password) are sent to the email of employee.
-To do this, set parameter 455 indicating the email template (ID) created for this purpose.
-The email template should contain the keys ${LOGIN} and $ {NEWPASSWORD}.
+- [X] Configure the parameter 455 with the email template ID created to send the access data.
+The chosen model must contain the keys $ {LOGIN} and $ {NEWPASSWORD}.

-This feature provides a variety of actions, such as including, changing, and deleting an user.
+!!! note "EXAMPLE"

+    Email template: "Dear user, here's the access data.
+User: $ {LOGIN} and Password: $ {NEWPASSWORD}"

 !!! warning "ATTENTION"

-    The sending of login and password, when registering the new user, doesn't include users imported via AD or LDAP.
+    It is not possible to send login and password information when registering a new user imported from Microsoft Active Directory® or LDAP.

-## Before getting started

-To register an user, it's necessary to:

-- [X] Register the Employee;

-- [X] Have at least an Access Profile;

-To send the Login and Password to the Employee's email:

-- [X] Configuring parameter 33 and correctly indicating the instance's URL;

-- [X] Configuring parameter 455 with the email template ID created to send the access data;

-!!! note "EXAMPLE"

-    Basic template: "Dear user, here's the access data.
-Username: ${LOGIN} and Password: ${NEWPASSWORD}"

 ## Procedure

-1. Access the main menu General Registration \> Personnel Management \> User;
+1. Access the functionality through the Navigation Menu> General Registration> Personnel Management> User;

-2. Complete the fields available;
+2. Indicate the employee through the search box presented by clicking on the “Employee” text box;

+3. Fill in login and password, repeating the password in the password confirmation box;

+4. Select an Access Profile for the user;

+5. If necessary, add corresponding User Groups;

-3. Click on "Save".
+6. Click on "Save".

 !!! info "INFORMATION"

-    The system checks if there is an email template for the new employee that has the password key to send via email.
-The system manager registers or changes an employee login and password on the user screen.
-The system checks whether: the system uses the password policy and whether the user is LDAP or not.
-The system allows to enter a new password.
-After saving, the system sends by email the new data to the employee.
+    To complete an operation to create, change or delete a user record, the system checks whether a password policy is in place and whether the user has been imported from an LDAP directory.

+    In this way, the completion of the operation can be prevented.
+Because it is not possible to change the password for a user imported from an LDAP directory.
+Likewise, the password must follow the defined complexity policy.

+Active Directory is a registered trademark of Microsoft Corporation.

 Related